PeppeL-G/course-material/src/courses/web-development-advanced-concepts/study-guide.md

 Display the ability to program against commonly used JavaScript libraries -Project Work
-+Various npm packages introduces in the course.
++Various npm packages introduced in the course.

 Display the ability to construct web pages that interact with other web systems using REST/JSON, OAuth, etc.
 -Project Work